-1. A description of the student's intended four fields for the candidacy examinations, with a reading list for each.
-Two of these fields should be extensions of areas on the lit/film/culture MA Reading List (e.g. twentieth-century literature, film).
-The other two should be more specific areas that the student hopes to research for the dissertation and other publications.

-2. A reading list, to be completed during the summer between the second and third years of the program, of about 20 works drawn from the four aforementioned candidacy exam lists.
+- 1. A description of the student's intended three fields for the candidacy examinations, with a reading list for each.
+Two of these fields should be extensions of areas on the literature/film/culture MA Reading List (e.g. twentieth-century literature, film, etc.).
+The other should be a secondary area that the student plans to pursue in addition to their dissertation research.
+If a student eventually decides to make this area into a dissertation topic, a new list should be prepared on a different topic for the candidacy exams.
+This new list should be submitted to their candidacy committee with their other reading lists. - 2.
+A reading list, to be completed during the summer between the second and third years of the program, of about 20 works drawn from the three aforementioned candidacy exam lists.
 The purpose of the summer reading list is to give students a head start on their exam preparation.
-It should include primary and secondary readings that will help further the research in these fields.

-3. A research paper of 20-25 pages in length.
+It should include primary and secondary readings that will help further the research in these fields. - 3.
+A research paper of 20-25 pages in length.
 Typically, the research paper will have begun in a first-year course and been subsequently revised with the goal of journal publication and/or integration into the dissertation.
-The research paper must be presented at the Forum (Slavic 6000) during the fall semester of the second year.

-4. A curriculum vitae.
+The research paper must be presented at the Forum (Slavic 6000) during the fall semester of the second year. - 4.
+A curriculum vitae.
 In order to begin tracking professional achievements, students will compile a curriculum vitae as the final portion of their portfolio.
 Advisors will make suggestions and give direction about formatting.